jamescherti/pathaction/README.md

 It is very different from `find | xargs`.

-The `pathaction` tool functions like a customizable, developer-focused `xdg-open`.
+The pathaction tool functions like a customizable, developer-focused xdg-open.
 It acts as the intelligent router that receives each file path and automatically determines the correct command to execute based on your defined rules.

-Just as `xdg-open` relies on rigid system MIME types to launch GUI applications, Pathaction uses your hierarchical `.pathaction.yaml` configurations and Jinja2 templating to dynamically run commands.
+Just as xdg-open relies on rigid system MIME types to launch GUI applications, Pathaction uses your hierarchical `.pathaction.yaml` configurations and Jinja2 templating to dynamically run commands.

-### How is `pathaction` different from a shebang?
+### How is pathaction different from a shebang?

 Shebangs are fine for basic execution, but they have limitations that Pathaction was built to address.

 A shebang only defines how to execute a script.
 It cannot tell your system how to lint, format, debug, or test files.
-With `pathaction`, you can use tags.
+With pathaction, you can use tags.
 Passing `pathaction -t run file.py` executes it, while passing `pathaction -t test file.py` can run it through pytest.

-### How is `pathaction` different from `xdg-open`?
+### How is pathaction different from xdg-open?

-File associations such as `xdg-open` apply globally.
+File associations such as xdg-open apply globally.
 Pathaction uses cascading YAML files similar to how Git handles `.gitignore` files.
 A Python script in `~/project_a` can be routed to a local virtual environment, while a Python script in `~/project_a/project_b` can trigger a Docker execution simply by defining different `.pathaction.yaml` files in those directories.
 Pathaction loads and merges all `.pathaction.yaml` ruleset files found in parent directories.
 This means that any rule in `~/project_a/project_b/.pathaction.yaml` that does not match a file falls back to the rules defined in `~/project_a/.pathaction.yaml`.

 In addition to that, Pathaction uses Jinja2 templating, allowing you to dynamically build complex shell commands based on the file name, its parent directory, or environment variables.